There were many iterations of drawing out the Spine Model. Here is one of the earliest drawings…

 Each aspect of it is chosen with intent to convey a meaning.

-Needs is at the top because it is the most important, and people tend to model importance from top down.
-It is also slightly elevated from the other four levels.
-Arrows have been replaced by a thin black line between the levels that is simply meant to add to the appearance of the levels forming a spinal column.
+Needs are at the top because it is the most important, and people tend to model importance from top down.
+Arrows have been replaced by a thin black line between the levels that is simply meant to add to the visual appearance of the levels forming a spinal column (see why “Spine” Model).

 The solid triangle behind the levels represents the fact that although we make a distinction between the levels for mapping purposes, in reality they are inextricably overlapping and intertwined.
 For example, from one perspective something could be a mapped as a Value, and from another that same thing could be a Need.

-The width of the triangle on the x-axis represents that rate of change at that point.
+The width of the triangle from top to bottom represents the speed at which things change at that level.
 At Needs level the rate of change is slow.
-As you progress down the rate of change speeds up.
+At levels further down, the rate of change speeds up.